gchandra10/databricks-uc-migration-helper-scripts/README.md

 **Notebook: identify-tables-with-same-location**

-Its common to have multiple Tables (across databases) will point to same External location.
-This script will help to identify those Tables.
+In HMS, its common to have multiple tables (across databases) pointing to the same External location.
+This script will help to identify those Tables, as in UC there is a 1 to 1 mapping between table and external location.